Altinn/altinn-studio-docs/content/terms/_index.md

 ## AppId

 A AppId identifies a given application.
-It is has the following pattern [org]/[app].
+It is has the following pattern [org]/[app-name].
+The app-name is the same as the name of the name of the app repo.

 ## Application

-An end user application created in Altinn Studio is called an app, short for application.
+An applications created in Altinn Studio is called an app, short for application.
-The app is deployed to a Altinn Studio Apps environment.
+Apps are deployed to a Altinn Apps environment.
 The app provides two things:

 - an interactive user interface for users wishing to submit data to an organisation, e.g. to fill out a form manually, to read information or to sign an agreement;